gravitational/careers/challenges/security/application-security.md

   // for example https://github.com/alecthomas/kingpin
 ```

-Comments like this one are really helpful to us.
-They save yourself a lot of
+Comments like this one are helpful to us.
+They save you time and demonstrate
-time and demonstrate that you've spent time thinking about this problem and
+that you've though about this problem and can provide a clear path to a
-provide a clear path to a solution.
+solution.

-Consider making other reasonable trade-offs.
-Make sure you communicate them to
+Making other reasonable trade-offs.
+Please communicate them to the interview
-the interview team.
+team.

-Here are some other trade-offs that will help you to spend less time on the task:
+Here are some other trade-offs that will help you:

 * Do not implement a system that scales or is highly performing.
-Describe which
+Note which
   performance improvements you would add in the future.
 * It is OK if the system is not highly available.
 Write down how you would make
   the system highly available and why your system is not.